 How to delete or cancel an event?

-Note: Special rights are require to perform this operation:
+Note: Special user rights are required to perform this operation:

-to cancel “Commence” event – requires “Can cancel voyage” right;
+to cancel “Commence” event – requires the “Can cancel voyage” user right;

-to cancel “Arrive” event – requires “Can cancel port” right;
+to cancel “Arrive” event – requires the “Can cancel port” user right;

-to cancel “Departure” event – requires “Can cancel sailing” right;
+to cancel “Departure” event – requires the “Can cancel sailing” user right;

-to cancel any other event – requires “Can cancel event” right.
+to cancel any other event – requires the “Can cancel event” user right.

-Note2: Program messages will notify you on certain constraints on cancelling commence, complete, arrival, or departure events.
+Note2: Program messages will notify you of certain constraints on cancelling commence, complete, arrival, or departure events.

+Note3: Only template events can be deleted, all other types of event will be cancelled.

 When in the Voyage log or port/sailing event log, select the event you want to delete.